lifeplus1/CosmicHub/docs/PERFORMANCE_MONITORING_GUIDE.md

-# Consolidated Performance Monitoring System
+# 📊 Comprehensive Performance Monitoring Guide

-## Overview
+## 🎯 Overview

 The CosmicHub Performance Monitoring System is a comprehensive, enterprise-grade solution that tracks Core Web Vitals, component performance, operation metrics, and provides real-time monitoring capabilities.
 This system consolidates all performance monitoring features into a single, unified package.